 - Teacher’s Forum

 - About Us

 *The Castillo de San Marcos began construction on this date in 1672.

-Built with Black African slave and Native American labor, it is the oldest masonry fort in the continental United States.
+Built with Black African slaves and Native American labor, it is the oldest masonry fort in the continental United States.
 Still standing, it is located on the western shore of Matanzas Bay in the city of St. Augustine, Florida.
 The city of St. Augustine was founded for the Spanish Crown in 1565 on the site of a former Native American village called Seloy.

-The Castillo was designed by the Spanish engineer Ignacio Daza, with construction beginning 107 years after the city's founding by Spanish Admiral and conquistador Pedro Menéndez de Avilés, when Florida was part of the Spanish Empire.
-Native Americans, African slaves brought in from Havana, Cuba did most of the labor.
+The Castillo was designed by the Spanish engineer Ignacio Daza, with construction beginning 107 years after the city's founding by Spanish Admiral and conquistador Pedro Menéndez de Avilés when Florida was part of the Spanish Empire.
+Native Americans, African slaves brought in from Havana, Cuba, did most of the labor.
 Construction lasted twenty-three years, with completion in 1695.
-When Britain gained control of Florida in 1763 pursuant to the Treaty of Paris, St. Augustine became the capital of British East Florida, and the fort was renamed Fort St. Markuntil the Peace of Paris (1783) when Florida was transferred back to Spain and the fort's original name restored.
-In 1819, Spain signed the Adams Onís Treaty which ceded Florida to the United States in 1821; consequently, the fort was designated a United States Army base and renamed Fort Marion.
+When Britain gained control of Florida in 1763 pursuant to the Treaty of Paris, St. Augustine became the capital of British East Florida, and the fort was renamed Fort St. Mark until the Peace of Paris (1783) when Florida was transferred back to Spain and the fort's original name restored.
+In 1819, Spain signed the Adams Onís Treaty, which ceded Florida to the United States in 1821; consequently, the fort was designated a United States Army base and renamed Fort Marion.

 In 1942 the original name, Castillo de San Marcos, was restored by an Act of Congress.
 Castillo de San Marcos was attacked several times and twice besieged.
-However, possession of the fort has changed six times, all peaceful, among four different governments.
-Since the transfer to the National Park Service in 1933, and it has been a popular tourist destination since then.
+However, possession of the fort has changed six times, all peacefully, among four different governments.
+Since the transfer to the National Park Service in 1933, it has been a popular tourist destination since then.